-- 1. For the accumulating Classes of Shares (collectively or individually "Capital Growth Classes of Shares").
+1. For the accumulating Classes of Shares (collectively or individually "Accumulating Classes")

-Income will be automatically reinvested and added to the relevant Class and will thus contribute to a further increase in value of the total net assets. - 2.
-For the distribution Classes of Shares (collectively or individually "Distributing Classes of Shares").
+Income will be automatically reinvested and added to the relevant Class and will thus contribute to a further increase in value of the total net assets.

+2. For the distribution Classes of Shares (collectively or individually "Distributing Classes").